 RiskLogic is proud to provide Australia and New Zealand with such a powerful, significant systems for organisations to adopt and thrive off of.
 We look forward to the results later this month.

 Written by Ollie Law – Commercial Marketing Manager & Simon Petie – Senior Consultant, Queensland.

-On November the 11th, 2011, Australia, and in particular the Gold Coast found its fifth bid to host the Commonwealth Games successful.
+On November the 11th, 2011, The Gold Coast, Australia, found its fifth bid to host the Commonwealth Games successful.
 Next year (2018), the Gold Coast is going to have an influx of electric-excitement and spectator-chaos around what we’re now officially calling the XXI Commonwealth Games.
 With the opening ceremony locked in for April 4th, 2018, emergency services, visitors, residents, councils, and organisations have ten months to prepare for what is no doubt going to be an Australian wash out event.

 One of the key reasons the Gold Coast won its bid for the games was its planned venue situation having 80% of the required venues already built and ready.
 Transport as well boasted only 20-minute driving time to the Athletes village while public transport screams success for a city that has perfected its light rail system – which will connect a number of key venues together.

 In 2015, England hosted what was called Rugby’s greatest ever World Cup event.
 South Korea have already spent billions on its readiness for the Winter Olympics next year while Russia does its magic for the Football world cup next year also.
 With what seems to already be a successful 2018 for sports, we could be in for an enjoyable and perhaps legendary event here in Queensland.
 The organisers are certainly aiming high for that.